ThomasWinn/5123-Replication-Project/README.md

 # SASRec: Self-Attentive Sequential Recommendation

+## What I've done so far
+1. Verified code works and reproduced results of ml-1m.
+2. Created a result postprocessing script to analyze the avg ndcg@10 and avg hit@10

+## What I discovered
+1. validation **(not test)** set results for ml-1m matched paper's results...
+2. the difference in our results and theirs when looking at our validation set results is 0.01...
+This could be due to hardware difference of how multithreading works on mac vs linux.
+Results could be variable.
+The hyperparameters given in the github could be different from the hyper parameters when the authors were writing the paper.

+## TODO
+1. Reproduce results (Check)
+2. Hyper parameter tune to get closer results on test set
+3. use different dataset
+4. blah blah blah

+## The paper itself
 This is our TensorFlow implementation for the paper:

 [Wang-Cheng Kang](http://kwc-oliver.com), [Julian McAuley](http://cseweb.ucsd.edu/~jmcauley/) (2018). *[Self-Attentive Sequential Recommendation.](https://cseweb.ucsd.edu/~jmcauley/pdfs/icdm18.pdf)* In Proceedings of IEEE International Conference on Data Mining (ICDM'18)